hashicorp/nomad-openapi/clients/go/v1/docs/OperatorApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiDeleteOperatorRaftRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiDeleteOperatorRaftPeerRequest struct via the builder pattern

 Name | Type | Description  | Notes